phrohdoh/oraide/README.md

 cargo run test-miniyaml-files/exploding-barrel.yaml
 ```

-You should see output similar to the following:
+You should see output similar to the following.

 <details><summary>command output</summary>